some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* The Session-ID (SOME/IP header) shall start with 1 and be 1 even after wrapping.
+* The Session ID (SOME/IP header) shall start with 1 and be 1 even after wrapping.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_775